anubhavshavaran/anubhavshavaran.github.io/README.md

 ---

 ### 🔭 Currently Exploring
-- Building **real-time web applications** with MERN stack and Socket.io
+- Developing dynamic and interactive applications that create engaging user experiences
-- Diving into **cloud and DevOps tools** like Kubernetes, Docker, and Jenkins
+- Expanding knowledge in infrastructure automation and efficient deployment processes for scalable applications

 ---